-Training course

-4th semester training course.
-A one-week external training course in group and/or ensemble teaching practice is carried out at a boarding school, a Danish folk high school, or a similar institution.
+Training course at the start of the 4th semester.
+A two-week external training course in band and/or ensemble teaching practice plus choir conducting is carried out at a boarding school, a Danish folk high school, or a similar institution.
 The scope and arrangement of the course are agreed between the course teacher, the training coordinator, and the students.